dataddo/env/README.md

 ## Project status

-The project is actively maintained by Showmax s.r.o.
-As we use the package internally, we are concerned in keeping this project up to date.
+The project was actively maintained by Showmax s.r.o., but it is not anymore.
+Ex-Showmaxer adopted this project in Dataddo, and now it's Dataddo who uses it internally and maintains it.
+It's possible that our vision of the project will differ from the original one, but we will try to keep the project as backward compatible as possible.

 ## Design choices & Limitations